 Recording owner’s funds as income or expense

-Each time you withdraw money from your business for personal use, or when you pay a personal expense with business funds, make sure you categorize the expense as owner’s investment or drawings.
+Each time you withdraw money from your business for personal use, or when you pay a personal expense with business funds, make sure you categorize the transaction as an owner investment or owner draw.

-There's an important reason for this: Paying yourself from your business, or alternatively, investing your personal money in your business does not impact your business's profits.
+There's an important reason for this: Paying yourself from your business or, conversely, investing your personal money in your business, does not impact your business's profits.

 That's because profit, as calculated on your Profit & Loss report, only reflects your business's total income and total expenses, not money withdrawn for personal use or personal funds invested in the business.

-Accurately categorizing money taken for personal use ensures that your draw or investment doesn't show up on your Profit and Loss report, which could result in overreporting your income for the year.
+Accurately categorizing money taken for personal use ensures that your draw or investment doesn't show up on your Profit and Loss report, which could result in overreporting your income or expenses for the year.